Neo23x0/panopticon/README.md

 [INFO   ] Auto-evaluation calculated that the defined 3 seconds per rule could be accomplished by 31 cycles per rule over the given sample set of 45 samples
 [INFO   ] Running 31 cycles over the sample set
 [INFO   ] Now the benchmarking begins ...
-[INFO   ] Running baseline measure 3 times with 31 cycles each to get a good average, droping the worst result [INFO   ] Rule: Baseline - best of 31 - duration: 0.0940 s [INFO   ] Rule: Baseline - best of 31 - duration: 0.0935 s [INFO   ] Rule: Baseline - best of 31 - duration: 0.0935 s
+[INFO   ] Running baseline measure 3 times with 31 cycles each to get a good average, dropping the worst result [INFO   ] Rule: Baseline - best of 31 - duration: 0.0940 s [INFO   ] Rule: Baseline - best of 31 - duration: 0.0935 s [INFO   ] Rule: Baseline - best of 31 - duration: 0.0935 s